readthedocs/blog/securing-build-processes.rst

 For more
 --------

-Read the Docs is a community project, so if you are interested in helping us with the above tasks, we are always happy to have help.
+Read the Docs is an open source project.
+If you are interested in helping us with the above tasks, we are always happy to have help.
 Specifically if you are able to help with development of `sphinx-autoapi`_ or `readthedocs-build`_,